-Variation

-Breakeven against

-£31.2m ringfenced

-grant

-A breakeven position is forecast for this service.

-There has been no increase in costs arising from the COVID-19 pandemic or loss of income due to the COVID-19 pandemic but there have been one-off savings due to reductions in service provision in line with national directives.
+Variation Breakeven against £31.2m ringfenced grant Variation A breakeven position is forecast for this service.
+Financial Impact of COVID-19 RAG rating Green Outcomes Achieved Yes There has been no increase in costs arising from the COVID-19 pandemic or loss of income due to the COVID-19 pandemic but there have been one-off savings due to reductions in service provision in line with national directives.
 The forecast breakeven position is after taking account of £1.7m reductions in planned spend.
 This includes a £1.4m reduction in spend due to reduced activity in sexual health services due to COVID-19 together with expediting a move to home testing previously scheduled for 2021/22, this is a £0.2m reduction from last month, plus a further £0.4m reduction in spend on NHS health checks due to a mandated ceasing of the face to face service during the pandemic.
 There is also a £0.2m underspend relating to staff vacancies at the start of the year.